Understanding Your International Health Insurance Options

 Add specialized services, surgeries, and multi-day treatments, and the cost for a single health emergency can exceed $100,000 rather quickly.
 Should you be in a medical emergency and need a medevac via helicopter or airplane and you would see a bill that averages over $30,000 just for the ride.
 That single piece of your emergency is at least 10 times more costly than what your international health insurance premiums would have been.

 For less than $200 a month, you can purchase an individual plan that provides you with the peace of mind of having a comprehensive health insurance plan can provide while you live and work abroad.
 The cost is under $800 a month for the typical family of four.
-Compare that to some other plans, and you will quickly see the value of our international health insurance options.
+Compare that to some other plans, and you will quickly see the value of our health insurance options.

 Germany is one of the most beautiful places on Earth and offers its citizens and visitors some of the most beautiful landscapes to explore and admire.
 Castles here have inspired some of our world’s most fantastic fairy tales.